athalji/Market_Basket_Analysis/README.md

 # Market Basket Analysis
 This project performs market basket analysis for a sales dataset from an international coffee house chain.
-The dataset was constructed by collecting receipts over a period of two weeks from two locations, and then tabulating the data in the dataset.
+The dataset was obtained by collecting receipts over a period of two weeks from two locations, and then tabulating the data in the dataset.
 The dataset has the following columns:
 1) time Stamp: Date and time when the purchase was made
 2) Day of week
 3) Item name